Ask users for Phone numbers

 }) }}

-Make sure errors follow the guidance in error message and have specific error messages for specific error states.
+Make sure errors follow the guidance in the Error message component and have specific error messages for specific error states.

-If the telephone number is not in the correct format and there is no example
+If the phone number is not in the correct format and there is no example

-If the telephone number is not in the correct format and there is an example
+If the phone number is not in the correct format and there is an example

-Say ‘Enter a telephone number in the correct format’.
+Say ‘Enter a phone number in the correct format’.

-Make it clear what type of telephone number you need
+Make it clear what type of phone number you need

-Use the form label or hint text to tell users if you specifically need a UK, international or mobile telephone number.
+Use the form label or hint text to tell users if you specifically need a UK, international or mobile phone number.

 <div class="govuk-form-group">